Singond/Haluz/doc/manual.md

 Requirements
 ============
-Haluz requires PHP >7.2? to run.
+Haluz requires PHP 7.2 or higher to run.

 Usage
 =====